clenemt/usabilla-assignment/README.md

 npm run start
 ```

-It will install dependencies, build the `docs/` folder and launch a small server at [localhost:9000](http://localhost:9000).
+It will install dependencies and launch a small server at [localhost:9000](http://localhost:9000).

 ## Explanation